Weakly 1-completeness of holomorphic fiber bundles over compact K\"ahler manifolds: Introduction

 One of the most celebrated theorem in several complex variables is a theorem of Oka-Grauert which says that every locally pseudoconvex domain in a Stein manifold is Stein.
-In this theorem the Steinness of the ambient space is crucial since in 1960's Grauert found an example which is locally pseudoconvex but not Stein and later Diederich-Ohsawa constructed a locally trivial holomorphic disc bundle over a Hopf manifold which is locally pseudoconvex inside a $\mathbb P^1$-bundle but it does not admit a psh exhaustion function (\cite{Diederich_Fornaess}).
+In this theorem the Steinness of the ambient space is crucial since in 1960's Grauert found an example which is locally pseudoconvex but not Stein and later Diederich-Forn\ae ss constructed a locally trivial holomorphic disc bundle over a Hopf manifold which is locally pseudoconvex inside a $\mathbb P^1$-bundle but it does not admit a psh exhaustion function (\cite{Diederich_Fornaess}).
+More studies along this line were done in \cite{Ohsawa_2015, Deng_Fornaess}.
 Interestingly, Diederich-Ohsawa proved that the non-K\"ahlerness of the base manifold is necessary.
-More precisely they proved the following result.
+More precisely they showed the following result. \begin{theorem}[Diederich-Ohsawa \cite{Diederich_Ohsawa_1985}] Every holomorphic disc bundle over a compact K\"ahler manifold is weakly 1-complete. \end{theorem}